Alexqwesa/locale_switcher/README.md

 ## TODO:

-- [ ] Test with other localization system (currently: tested only intl)
+- [ ] Test with other localization system (currently: tested only intl and easy_localization)
 - [ ] Support slang
 - [ ] Option to use .svg.vec instead of .svg
 - [ ] LocaleSwitcher: callback to all constructors